ssteinbach/ordinate_precision_research/README.md

   representations present in audio/video engineering, including integer rational, and various bit depths of floating point number.
-* If your system does not require time warps, than integers, or "factorized integers"/integer rationals (if you're not mixing rates) is probably sufficient.
+* If your system does not require time warps, than integers, or "factorized integers"/integer rationals (if you're not mixing rates) are probably sufficient.
-* Given a system that aims to allow warping,  and audio rates or NTSC rates however, a floating point number may be a better choice.
+* For a system that aims to allow warping, audio rates, or NTSC rates, a floating point number may be a better choice.
 * Floating point numbers do not suffer the same accuracy penalties under multiplication that integer rationals do.
 * In the limit, integer rational implementations reinvent floating point